skypjack/entt/docs/md/entity.md

 }
 ```

-Or rely on the `each` member functions to iterate both entities and components:
+Or rely on the `each` and `proxy` member functions to iterate both entities and
+components at once:

 ```cpp
 // through a callback